patrickaroo/bikerackfinder/README.md

 Express is good for allowing you to set up static HTTP requests, or allow for dynamic requests which can be dynamically changed with a combination of query string parameters and request types.

+We're using Mongoose as our ODM.
+This will map documents in the db to objects in the javascript.